katur/dotfiles/osx_setup.md

 homesick clone katur/dotfiles
 ```

-Edit ~/.homesick/repos/dotfiles/.git/config to use the ssh instead of http
+Edit ~/.homesick/repos/dotfiles/.git/config to use the ssh URL instead of http
-URL for connecting (can find this URL on Github).
+URL for connecting (can find this URL in the repo on GitHub).

-Create directory to hold the dotfiles that will be symlinked in ~:
+Create directory to hold the dotfiles that will be symlinked into `~`:

 ```
 mkdir ~/.homesick/repos/dotfiles/home
 ```

+Add `.bash_profile` and `.bashrc` files (or whatever shell configuration
-Add .bash_profile and .bashrc files to ~/.homesick/repos/dotfiles/home.
-Commit
+files you want) to `~/.homesick/repos/dotfiles/home`.
+Commit and push
-and push changes, then create the symlinks:
+changes, then create the symlinks:

 ```
 homesick symlink dotfiles
 ```

-Confirm that the bash settings now work (if not, try restarting Terminal).
+The bash settings should now work (if not, try restarting Terminal).

 Move the global git config file to the repo, too: